Faculty of Medicine of Syrian Private University: Study Program

-The medical curriculum is 6 years long, the first 3 years are the basic science and the last 3 years are the clinical education.
+The medical curriculum is 6 years long, the first 3 years are the basic science years, and the last 3 years are the clinical education years.

 Degree awarded by the Faculty

 The Faculty of Medicine of Syrian Private University based on the decree of the council of the Faculty of Medicine awards successful graduating students Doctor of Medicine (M.D.)
 Degree.